psychemedia/storytelling-notes/fairy_midwife.md

 https://archive.org/details/cu31924092530496/page/n153/mode/2up?q=ointment

-The Denham tracts : a collection of folklore : reprinted from the original tracts and pamphlets printed by Mr. Denham between 1846 and 1859 by Denham, Michael Aislabie, d.
+The Denham tracts: a collection of folklore : reprinted from the original tracts and pamphlets printed by Mr. Denham between 1846 and 1859 by Denham, Michael Aislabie, d.
 1859

 Publication date 1892